MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WorldAfterEvents.md

 Type: [*ProjectileHitBlockAfterEventSignal*](ProjectileHitBlockAfterEventSignal.md)

-> [!CAUTION]
-> This property is still in pre-release.
-Its signature may change or it may be removed in future releases.

 ### **projectileHitEntity**
 `read-only projectileHitEntity: ProjectileHitEntityAfterEventSignal;`

 This event fires when a projectile hits an entity.

 Type: [*ProjectileHitEntityAfterEventSignal*](ProjectileHitEntityAfterEventSignal.md)

-> [!CAUTION]
-> This property is still in pre-release.
-Its signature may change or it may be removed in future releases.

 ### **targetBlockHit**
 `read-only targetBlockHit: TargetBlockHitAfterEventSignal;`